Meet Ana

 Becoming a parent helped me straighten my priorities.
 Hiring my own personal coach gave me greater clarity about my strengths and where I fall short.
 And looking forward, how I might become the best version of myself — as a team leader, as a wife, as a mother and as a friend.

 Thirteen years ago, I became an executive coach myself.
 Since then, I have also trained as a therapist.
-My business experience coupled with rigorous psychological training allows me – together with my clients – to step into a safe space where transformation can happen.
+My business experience coupled with rigorous psychological training allowed me – together with my clients – to step into a safe space where transformation can happen.

 Ana was a great listener, challenged me to think outside the box, and helped me tweak my behaviour to have the results I wanted.